schneiderklaus/ndnSIM-routing/README.md

 ## Installation

-The installation procedure is straight forward and similar to the one of [ndnSIM](https://ndnsim.net/current/getting-started.html):
+The installation procedure is straight forward and similar to the one of [ndnSIM](https://ndnsim.net/2.7/getting-started.html):

+### Prerequisites

+First install all dependencies from https://ndnsim.net/2.7/getting-started.html

+### Compiling the Code

 ```bash
 git clone https://github.com/named-data-ndnSIM/ns-3-dev.git ns-3